SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 ### Working with Reference Variables

 This section covers some aspects of working with reference variables.
+Find a copyable example demonstrating the aspects in the next section.

 **Assigning Reference Variables**